 - examines all the internal organs

-- takes small samples of the organs to look at under a microscope.
-In some instances, if the organs are very small, the whole organ might be examined under a microscope.
+- takes small samples of the organs to look at under a microscope – if the organs are very small, the whole organ might be examined under a microscope

 - examines the placenta

-- examine tissue and fluid samples, such as blood or urine, for infection.
+- examines tissue and fluid samples, such as blood or urine, for infection.

-Afterwards the organs will be carefully returned to the baby’s body, just as if it was an operation.
+Afterwards the organs will be carefully returned to your baby’s body, like in an operation.

 Photographs and x-rays may be taken for medical diagnosis and the medical record.

 If you do not want a full post-mortem, you could choose to have a limited post-mortem.
 This is an examination of certain organs, skin samples, or an external examination of your baby.
 You can decide which internal organs or areas of the body will and will not be examined.
 This may be useful if an ultrasound has revealed abnormalities in a particular organ.
 However, a limited post-mortem won’t necessarily show an underlying condition or other problems.

 You might also decide to have an examination of the placenta, where samples are taken to be studied under a microscope.
 This can provide very valuable information.
 Hospitals don’t have to ask you for your permission (consent) to examine your placenta, but they should let you know that they intend to do this.